CompEngIoT-UnicalStudentsOrg/SB-Documentation/decision-making-algorithm/Covid_Spread.md

-Covid Spread indoors and temperature humidity levels
+# Covid spread indoors and temperature humidity levels

 The two main factors that contribute to the connection are the “changes in environmental parameters and human behavior.”
 Specifically, differences in temperature and humidity affect how stable and transmissible viruses are.
 For instance, some data reviewed in the new paper suggest that cold, dry, unventilated air may contribute to the transmission of influenza in the winter.